progenetix/progenetix-site-template/index.md

 ## {{page.title}}

-Welcome to the Baudisgroup Jekyll Template.
+Welcome to the Progenetix Jekyll Template.

 This is a minimal repository which can be used to build static but "update on modification" websites using the Ruby based "Jekyll" framework.